italia/openid-federation-browser/SETUP.md

 ```

 - VITE_CORS_PROXY: sets an url of a service that provide CORS suppression.
+- VITE_GITHUB_URL: sets the url of the github repository.
 - VITE_BASE_PATH: sets the base path of the application.
 - VITE_CORS_DOCS_URL: sets the url where read about the CORS documentation.
 - VITE_VERSION: sets the version in the header.